odnr93/routilux/docs/source/user_guide/error_handling.rst

 .. code-block:: python

-   from flowforge import ErrorHandler, ErrorStrategy
+   from routilux import ErrorHandler, ErrorStrategy

    # Non-critical routine - retry failures may be tolerated depending on strategy
    handler1 = ErrorHandler(